Kafr Batna: History

 Kafr Batna's name suggests it was previously an Aramaean village during the Iron Age.

 During a Qaysi revolt against the Abbasid governor of Syria, Qaysi rebels led by Muhammad ibn Bayhas camped out in the town in 842 CE before proceeding to Damascus.
 There, they attracted the support of other villages in the Ghouta region which aided them in their failed insurrection.
 Yaqut al-Hamawi visited the town in 1226, during Ayyubid rule, and described it as "a village in the Ghautah of Damascus, in the Iklim (District) of Da'iyyah."
-He also noted that some members of the Umayyad tribe, which ruled Syria until the mid-8th-century, still lived in Kafr Batna.
+He also noted that some members of the Umayyad family, which ruled Syria until 750, had lived in Kafr Batna.

 The Ottoman Empire annexed Syria including Kafr Batna in the early 16th-century and continued to rule until 1918.
 By 1535, the settlement was home to 77 households and 6 bachelors.
 In the mid-18th-century, a prominent businessman and scholar from Hamah, Abd al-Qadir al-Kaylani, endowed large swathes of farmland property in Kafr Batna in a waqf (religious endowment) to be supervised by his wife al-Sharifa Rahmana.
 During the Ottoman period, a Sheikh Muhammad ibn Isa al-Qari' endowed a share of his vineyards in the town which was supervised by members of his family.